lovehhf/edx-documentation/en_us/open_edx_release_notes/source/birch.rst

 Open edX Birch Release
 ####################################

-This page lists the highlights of the Cypress release.
+This page lists the highlights of the Birch release.

 .. note::
  With the :ref:`Open edX Cypress Release`, the Birch release is no longer